Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 FAQ

 It is often worth it for frequent workplace writers who need tone confidence and fast revisions.
 The break-even point is typically 10 or more important messages per week where tone or clarity matters.
+The October 2025 rebrand to Superhuman did not change this calculation — Pro is the same product as the previous Premium tier.

 Can Grammarly make emails sound natural?